Sudomemo/sudomemo-locales/README.md

 [A full list is available here](http://www.lingoes.net/en/translator/langcode.htm)

-If you have any question about which langcode to use, feel free to reach out to us on Discord (via SudoModMail) or on Twitter (`@sudomemo`).
+If you have any questions about which langcode to use, feel free to reach out to us on Discord (via SudoModMail) or on Twitter (`@sudomemo`).

 ## Thank You